 (b) Ganga has recently been declared the national river.
 Discuss the implication with respect to pollution of this river.

-(a) The Government has launched the Ganga Action Plan and Yamuna Action Plan to reduce pollution level in these rivers.
+(a) The Government has launched the Ganga Action Plan and Yamuna Action Plan to reduce pollution levels in these rivers.
 Under the Ganga Action Plan, dredging and cleaning of the riverbed are being carried out.
 These activities are especially intensified at places where the river passes through a major urban centre.
-The current government has named the Ganga Action Plan as Namami Gange.
+The current government has named the Ganga Action Plan Namami Gange.